-This International Women’s Day, we sat down to talk to three of Cobac’s team – MD Diane Johnson, Operations Manager Jo Govey and Distribution Team Leader Natalie Brannigan – to discuss their careers, how the industry is changing and what can be done to promote further diversity in security.
+For International Women’s Day, we sat down to talk to three of Cobac’s team – MD Diane Johnson, Operations Manager Jo Govey and Distribution Team Leader Natalie Brannigan – to discuss their careers, how the industry is changing and what can be done to promote further diversity in security.

 Let’s start off at the beginning - why did you choose to go into the security industry?